solana-turbin3/Q1_25_Builder_ChiamakaUI/README.md

 This repository contains coursework for the Solana Turbin3 builder's cohort.
 The projects and exercises in this repo focus on Solana smart contract development using Anchor.

 ## Table of Contents
-* airdrop: Contain typescript code written and edited for the pre-requisite task
 * amm-program: Contains Anchor program for an Automated Market Maker Smart Contract
 * dice: Contains Anchor program for a Dice Game
 * escrow-program: Contains Anchor program for an Escrow Smart Contract